Skip to content

 1. Shopify POS

 If you already sell online with Shopify, the POS system is the obvious choice for physical retail.
 Every plan includes POS Lite for basic in-person selling.
-POS Pro ($79/location/month) adds the features that matter — unified customer profiles syncing in-store and online data, BOPIS (buy online, pick up in-store), and inventory tracking across up to 1,000 locations.
+POS Pro ($89/location/month billed annually) adds the features that matter — unified customer profiles syncing in-store and online data, BOPIS (buy online, pick up in-store), and inventory tracking across up to 1,000 locations.

-The catch: No native loyalty program — you need a third-party app.
+The catch: No native loyalty program — you need a third-party app ($20-200/month depending on the provider).
 Hardware connectivity issues are a common complaint; receipt printers and barcode scanners disconnect more often than they should.
-Monthly costs climb fast with POS Pro at multiple locations.
+Monthly costs climb fast with POS Pro at multiple locations — a 5-location setup runs $445/month for POS Pro alone before your base plan.
+Staff training costs are also a factor: Shopify POS has a different interface from the online admin, so you're effectively training your team on two systems.

 Best for: DTC brands expanding into physical retail who want one system for everything.